HenkT28/Fundamentals_Of_Data_Analysis_Assessment/README.md

 ## Installing Cmder and Ananconda (which includes Seaborn, Jupyter), and HowTo run Jupyter

-To answer the four distinct tasks, it was required of me to install some software packages:

 * To install Seaborn [7] on your local machine, I would advise you to download the anaconda package distribution [8], which installs python [9] and other important python libraries including NumPy, Pandas and Matplotlib (useful for machine learning).

 Seaborn is a Python visualization library based on matplotlib.
 It provides a high-level interface for drawing attractive statistical graphics.